The perineum is the area between the genitals and the anus. There are many different possible causes of pain in this part of the body.

 Surgery may be necessary to remove severe hemorrhoids.

 In less severe cases, people can use hemorrhoid wipes to soothe the skin and keep the area clean.
 Using hemorrhoid cream or soaking the area in a sitz bath after each bowel movement can also provide symptom relief.
-Eating a diet high in fiber and drinking plenty of water
+Eating a diet high in fiber and drinking plenty of water can help prevent constipation and straining, which are common causes of enlarged hemorrhoids.

 The pudendal nerve is in the pelvis.
 It can become inflamed or entrapped, often due to another injury.
 If this occurs, it tends to cause nerve pain that may involve the perineum.
 The pain can appear suddenly or develop gradually over many weeks or months.